jjlg90/flavors_from_home/README.md

 As a Frequent User, I want to:
 * Quickly recover my password in case I forget it.
 * Easily log in and log out of the site.
-* Have control over my information.
+* Have control over my shipping information.
+(CRUD)
 * Be able to see previous orders summaries.
 * Be able to sort products.
 * Be able to search for specific product names.